About us

 Welcome to the blog of the Musculoskeletal Genetics (Pirog group) lab at Newcastle University.

-We are a vibrant group researching molecular mechanisms involved in rare and common skeletal diseases.
-In our projects, we use cellular, tissue engineered, and animal models to gain understanding of pathobiology of chondrodysplasias, osteoporosis and osteoarthritis, and learn more about healthy skeletal development and ageing.
+We are a vibrant group researching molecular mechanisms involved in rare and common musculoskeletal diseases and in a broader range of connective tissues.
+In our projects, we use cellular, tissue engineered, and animal models to gain understanding of pathobiology of connective tissue diseases, and learn more about healthy tissue development and ageing.
 We are specifically interested in the abnormalities in the extracellular matrix (ECM) production and ultrastructure, in how the cells sense and react to such changes, and how this in turn impacts on the biomechanical properties of tissues.
-We also research the musculoskeletal complications associated with rare and common skeletal diseases, such as myopathy and tendinopathy, aiming to perceive the joint as a system of interconnected tissues and through this approach to gain a broader understanding of musculoskeletal complications and health.
+Our research primarily focuses on skeletal dysplasias and the musculoskeletal complications associated with rare and common skeletal diseases, such as myopathy and tendinopathy, aiming to perceive the joint as a system of interconnected tissues and through this approach to gain a broader understanding of musculoskeletal complications and health.

 We are members of